LGW - MAD

 The average price of all round-trip flights from London Gatwick Airport to Madrid clicked on KAYAK for each day over the last 12 months.

-When flying from London Gatwick Airport to Madrid, you should consider leaving on a Friday and avoid Saturdays if you are looking for the best rates.
-For your return to London Gatwick Airport, you’ll find the best rates on Saturdays and the most expensive ones on Tuesdays.
+When flying from London Gatwick Airport to Madrid, you should consider leaving on a Thursday and avoid Wednesdays if you are looking for the best rates.
+For your return to London Gatwick Airport, you’ll find the best rates on Saturdays and the most expensive ones on Thursdays.

 What is the cheapest month to fly from London Gatwick Airport to Madrid?